guywaldman/magic-cli/README.md

 - [ ] Windows support (PowerShell is supported, but Windows has not been tested properly)
 - [ ] Support for more LLM providers (e.g., [Anthropic](https://www.anthropic.com/))
+- [ ] Improve local embedding index (currently stored naively as a JSON, looked into SQLLite with vector extensions)
 - [ ] More test coverage

 ---